-Instruct an entire Chinese team of 50 workers, including all members of the Basilica who did not speak a word of English ( or Icelandic :-) ).
+Instruct an entire Chinese team of 50 workers, including all members of the Basilica who did not speak a word in English.

-Team up with the most powerful and reputable lighting company in the world that could deliver the best quality LED RGB lamps, Philips Lighting International Netherlands/ Shanghai.
+Team up with the most powerful and reputable lighting company in the world that could deliver the best quality LED RGB lamps, Philips Lighting International Netherlands/ Shanghai and Color Kinetics Dallas.